 While the thousands of localized bail bond agencies are the most visible profiteers within the industry, a small number of insurance companies are essential in financially backing the industry.
 In a 2017 ACLU report, nine major insurance companies were identified as covering “the vast majority of the $14 billion in bond posted by the industry each year.''
 In most states and federally, bail bond agencies are legally required to insure their bonds in order to guarantee payment to the court as a last resort, necessitating insurance companies’ presence in the industry.

 Bail bond insurance is unique in the insurance business in that it incurs virtually no risk of losses.
 Insurance companies have shaped the rules of the industry to make sure they would not have to pay the cost of violated bail bonds.
 Allegheny Casualty, International Fidelity, and Associated Bond (AIA), one of the largest bail insurance companies reported “no losses in 2015 and 2014”.
-In 2013, AIA’s chief legal officer told a reporter that in AIA’s 107 year history, the company had never paid a single bail loss.
+In 2013, AIA’s chief legal officer told a reporter that in AIA’s 107-year history, the company had never paid a single bail loss.
 Bail insurers have also stated that recorded losses “are mostly a timing issue and are usually recouped”.

-On March 1, 2019, Randall and Quilter’s subsidiary Accredited Surety and Casualty Company, one of the largest bail bond insurance companies, sold its bail business to Fairfax Financial Holdings.
+In March 2019, Randall and Quilter’s subsidiary Accredited Surety and Casualty Company, one of the largest bail bond insurance companies, sold its bail business to Fairfax Financial Holdings.
 According to a 2017 ACLU report, Accredited Surety and Casualty Company was the only Randall and Quilter subsidiary involved in the bail industry.
 In 2014, Accredited Surety and Casualty Company underwrote 200,000 bail bonds annually for over 1,600 bail agents in 49 states across the country.
 In 2014, the company was ranked third in the nation by the Surety & Fidelity Association of America on the face amount of bail bonds underwrote.

 Lobbying by the Bail Industry

 Despite bail reform efforts across the country, legislation has been met with intense pushback from the bail industry and the American Bail Coalition (ABC) in particular.
 Founded in 1992, the ABC, a coalition of for-profit bail insurance companies, works to maintain the legality and viability of the for-profit bail industry.
-ABC effectively lobbies politicians and drafts legislation through its membership in the American Legislative Exchange Council (ALEC), a conservative organization that brings corporations and state legislators to create and lobby business friendly legislation.
+ABC effectively lobbies politicians and drafts legislation through its membership in the American Legislative Exchange Council (ALEC), a conservative organization that brings corporations and state legislators to create and lobby business-friendly legislation.
 In 2011, leaked documents revealed that roughly 1,000 ALEC drafted bills are introduced in state legislatures every year.

 Immigrant Bail Bonds